-While it seems like it’d be easy to throw a couple of boxes in the trunk or the back of the car, especially if this transport is for a move, most companies will not allow this because removing all personal items from the vehicle lower the chances of damages or theft is on the list to prep your vehicle for shipment.
-The only things that can remain in the vehicle are the spare tire and the jack.
+While it seems like it’d be easy to throw a couple of boxes in the trunk or the back of the car, especially if this transport is for a move, most companies will not allow this because removing all personal items from the vehicle lowers the chances of damages or theft is on the list to prep your vehicle for shipment.
+The only things that can remain in the car are the spare tire and the jack.

 15: Can they transport non-running cars?